BortnicAaron/r-code-challenge/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server`

+Runs the development server with json-server and nodemon, watching for changes in data/db.json.\
+Access the API at [http://localhost:3004](http://localhost:3004).

+The server will automatically reload if you make changes to the data file.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\